Table of content

 Therefore, in order to delete this product, you first need to delete this sample order.

-To safely delete the default order (and thus be able to delete the iPod from your catalog), install the "PrestaShop cleaner" module (which is available in the default installation since v1.5.4), open its configuration screen and check the "Orders and customers" box before you click on the "Check & fix" button.
+To safely delete the default order (and thus be able to delete the iPod from your catalog), install the "Database Cleaner" module (which is available in the default installation since v1.5.4), open its configuration screen and check the "Orders and customers" box before you click on the "Delete orders & customers" button.

 Configure your shop's information